BrijeshYadav05253/Document-Cucumber/Cucumber.md

 # How does Cucumber work?

-Cucumber BDD framework mainly consists of three major parts:
+The Cucumber BDD framework mainly consists of three major parts:

 **1-Feature File**
 <br>